abrovko/GarminPocketCasts/proxy/README.md

 map a short subdomain onto the service with `gcloud beta run domain-mappings create` and use that instead.

-There is no way to query a device's cap, so if you are unsure: type the address in, and if the picker stops accepting characters part-way through, it is too long.
+There is no way to query a device's cap, so if you are unsure: paste the address in, and if the picker stops accepting characters part-way through, it is too long.

 ### 4. Verify it works